meerkat-dashboard/meerkat/docs/upgrade3.md

 rather than from a directory on the filesystem.
 Installation is therefore just copying a single file (the binary).

+Image resources such as those used as dashboard backgrounds and elements now must be referenced by a URL.
+This makes Meerkat easier to run in more ephemeral environments such as Kubernetes.
+It also allows Meerkat to be more safely exposed to the internet.

 [bootstrap-browsers]: https://getbootstrap.com/docs/5.2/getting-started/browsers-devices
 [about]: https://demo.meerkat.run/about